-Key Milestones Years 1 and 2:

-Funded Initiatives
+Proposed Actions

-- Expand distribution of Gulf of Maine Quarterly Climate Impacts and Outlook and related media outreach; publicize webinars held in conjunction with the Outlook release each quarter; and promote the availability of the Climate Network's new dashboard of real-time data. - Through a collaborative, cross-border initiative, create a web-based tool offering improved access to Intensity/Duration/Frequency (IDF) extreme rainfall data, helping environmental managers and municipal planners in Atlantic Canada better prepare for climate impacts - Continue coordinating the Gulf of Maine King Tides Initiative and annual photo contest, which generates inundation images from extreme tides to use for planning and educational purposes.
+- Continue expanding distribution of Gulf of Maine Quarterly Climate Impacts and Outlook and related media outreach; publicize webinars held in conjunction with the Outlook release each quarter; and promote the availability of the Climate Network's new dashboard of real-time data.
+(Strategy 1) (requires staffing resources) - Refine and publicize a web-based tool offering improved access to Intensity/Duration/Frequency (IDF) extreme rainfall data, helping environmental managers and municipal planners in Atlantic Canada better prepare for climate impacts.
+(Strategy 2)(funded by Environment Canada 2015-2017) - Continue coordinating the Gulf of Maine King Tides Initiative and annual photo contest, which generates inundation images from extreme tides to use for planning and educational purposes (Strategies 1 & 2) (requires additional resources) - In collaboration with partners such as the Department of Interior's Landscape Conservation Cooperative Network and the Infrastructure and Climate Network, create online guidance and host a regional workshop to help coastal communities reconsider design and engineering standards for coastal roads and tidal road crossings so as to improve habitat and minimize impacts of sea-level rise and storm surge.
+The Climate Network would take a lead role in sharing examples of infrastructure designs, best management practices and regulatory frameworks that benefit coastal ecosystems and minimize climate-related impacts.
+(Strategies 1 & 2) (requires additional resources) - Lead regional pilot, potentially linked to the new US National Integrated Heat Health Information System, overlaying climate data and health data to enable better management of vulnerable populations in extreme heat and weather events (requires additional resources) - Respond to funding opportunities for projects involving collaborative, regional responses to extreme weather and its impacts on sectors such as health, transportation and natural resources.
+(Strategy 2) (requires additional resources)

-Proposed Initiatives seeking funding

-- In collaboration with wildlife biologists, hydrologists and transportation engineers, create online guidance (following a regional workshop on tidal culverts) to help coastal communities improve design and engineering standards for coastal roads and tidal road crossings in ways that improve habitat and minimize impacts of sea-level rise and intense storm events. (requires additional resources) - Lead regional pilot overlaying climate data and health data to enable better management of vulnerable populations in extreme heat and weather events. (requires additional resources) - Respond to funding opportunities for projects involving collaborative, regional responses to extreme weather and its impacts on sectors such as health, transportation and natural resources.
+Past Accomplishments

+- Hosted a two-day bi-national discussion in September 2013 about regional climate issues for more than 60 participants - Generated a new regional climate information dashboard that provides multiple links to recent and realtime data sources - Helped facilitate preparation and distribution of a Gulf of Maine Region Quarterly Climate Impacts and Outlook, a two-page bulletin that summarizes the past season's events and anomalies, discusses weather impacts on the region's ecosystems and economy, and offers a forecast for the coming three months - Completed and distributed a study of the climate adaptation status and needs of municipalities bordering the Bay of Fundy - Working in conjunction with the international King Tides Project, launched a regional Gulf of Maine King Tides Initiative helping raise awareness about sea-level rise impacts - Created a "Living Shorelines" page on the Climate Network web pages that provides information and resources on best practices for those interested in ecologically sound ways to mitigate impacts of sea-level rise and storm surge